Brett-Kennedy/FormulaFeatures/README.md

                                dis   classification                 0.696957                 0.563886    -0.133071
                 steel-plates-fault   classification                 1.000000                 1.000000     0.000000
 ```

+The model performed better with than without FormulaFeatures feature engineering 49 out of 69 cases.
+Note though, only one dataset in the random sample was a regression problem.

 Some noteworthy examples are:
 - Japanese Vowels improved from .57 to .68